Gook (film): Plot

 Eli reunites with Daniel and Kamilla at a nearby restaurant.
-They encounter Jesus, a Hispanic man from their neighborhood who helps around the store, who gives Eli a gas can to fill up his car.
-Jesus also discloses to them that he put the Air Jordans on the store roof; the shoes Eli thought were robbed were in fact women's shoes in the Air Jordans boxes.
+They encounter Jesús, a Hispanic man from their neighborhood who helps around the store, who gives Eli a gas can to fill up his car.
+Jesús also discloses to them that he put the Air Jordans on the store roof; the shoes Eli thought were robbed were in fact women's shoes in the Air Jordans boxes.
 Eli, Daniel, and Kamilla attempt to move the sneakers when Keith arrives, forcing them to hide on the roof.
 Eli decides to just throw the shoes they came to steal down to them, as he had decided to close the store and seek a new beginning.
 Keith is convinced by his friends to leave the shoe store but eventually returns and threatens to burn the store down with a gas can and Molotov cocktails.
 Kamilla, with Keith's other gun, runs out to fire a shot to keep them from burning down the store but trips as she exits and shoots herself.
 Keith's friends leave when they hear the shot, leaving Keith and Eli to take Kamilla to a nearby hospital.
 Keith has an emotional breakdown directed at Eli, then himself, and Eli stops him.
-Eli returns to the store in the morning and shakes his head, letting Daniel know that Kamilla passed away.
+Eli returns to the store in the morning and shakes his head, letting Daniel know that Kamilla died.
 Eli tells Daniel to grab the Molotov cocktails that Keith left behind.
 Eli burns the store down.
 The final shot is the same as the first; the spirit of Kamilla dancing to the burning shoe store.